nowyasimi/no8am/README.md

 * Custom links to course schedules using Amazon DynamoDB
 * One-line deployment to AWS
 * API to support external applications
+* Modern interface using React, Redux, and Material Design (coming soon!)

 Develop